UKPLab/coling2018-graph-neural-networks-question-answering/README.md

 ### Running the full experiments (training and testing):

-* Make sure you have a local Wikidata endpoint in place and the rest of the requirements are satisfied.
+* Make sure you have a local Wikidata endpoint in place (you need it for the evaluation) and the rest of the requirements are satisfied.
 * Download the training and evaluation data sets.
 * Use config files from `configs/train_*` to specify which model to train with the training script.
 * Use config files from `configs/*_eval_config.yaml` to specify which data set to use for the evaluation.
+* In the evaluation config file, specify the location of the Wikidata endpoint.
-* `GPU_id` is always a integer that is the number of the GPU to use (The default value is 0).
+* `GPU_id` is always an integer that is the number of the GPU to use (The default value is 0).
 See PyTorch documentation for more info.

 #### Training and testing multiple models
 1. Use the `train_random_models.sh` script to train a set of random models and test each of them in the WebQSP-WD data set.